 Sydeney comes on the top when exploring the best cities in australia.
 Being Australia’s one of the most famous spots, Sydney Harbour Bridge is affectionately called ‘The Coathanger’ as it is an impressive feature of construction as it is the largest arch steel bridge in the world.

 The bridge rises 134 meters above the harbour and spans 500 meters connecting Sydney’s North Shore to the central business district.
 One of the top things to do in Australia is visit the top of the bridge and enjoy the spectacular view from above.

 3. Blue Mountains National Park

-Blue Mountains National Park is a UNESCO world heritage site and lies 81 kilometers west of Sydney and is a famous day trip from the city.
-This massive park protects more than 664,000 acres of wilderness and entails waterfalls, rock paintings, and 1400 kilometers long hiking trails.
+Blue Mountains National Park is a UNESCO world heritage site and lies 81 kilometres west of Sydney and is a famous day trip from the city.
+This massive park protects more than 664,000 acres of wilderness and entails waterfalls, rock paintings, and 1400 kilometres long hiking trails.

 Towering sandstone rock formations called the Three Sisters are what attracts the visitors the most.
 Another attraction of the place is Katoomba Scenic Railway – world’s steepest that hastens down the Jamison Valley through a cliff-side tunnel into an ancient rainforest.

 Australia’s second-largest city, Melbourne has become a popular spot for many Australian Itineraries.
 When you’re in Melbourne, you get to explore many theatres, galleries, restaurants, shops, libraries.
 The city also outshines with greenery all around, as the city has numerous parks, gardens and open spaces, that occupies almost a third of its entire geographical location making it among the best places to visit in Australia.